 18. Get Social

-However, if you usually run alone but your routine feels like a drag, then I urge you to partner up with another runner, or a group of athletes, to make things more interesting.
+With that said, if you usually run alone but your routine feels like a drag, then I urge you to partner up with another runner, or a group of athletes, to make things more interesting.

-According to study, training with a partner or in groups can help you stay more consistent, add more enjoyment to your training, and reduce the levels of perceived exertion, which is always good for fitness.
+According to study, training with a partner or in groups can help you stay more consistent, add more enjoyment to your training, and reduce the levels of perceived exertion—all of which is good for fitness.

 If it’s hard to find a running buddy, then go online.
-Just make sure that the friend (or group) has similar training goals and running schedule, obviously.
+Just make sure that the friend (or group) has similar training goals and running schedule.

 19. Change up your Running Form

-There are plenty of running form methodologies you can opt for.
+There are plenty of running style methodologies you can try out.
 Chi Running and the Pose method are some of the most common techniques.
-Preachers of both forms claim these alternative running forms can be more efficient than the traditional form.
+Preachers of both forms claim these alternative running forms can be efficient and improve athletic performance.

-I personally tried Chi Running a while ago, and I have to admit, that it is a wonderful method.
+I personally tried Chi Running a while ago, and I have to admit, that it is a fantastic method.
 You just you need to try it out and see for yourself.

 20. Read Great Running (and fitness) blogs and books